 Park guides offer daily walking tours of the York home.
 The 45 minute tour focuses on the York home, where York, the World War 1 hero and his wife, Gracie, raised their children after the conclusion of World War 1.

-The park also offers a paid driving tour of the Wolf River Valley every Saturday.
+The park also offers a paid driving tour of the Wolf River Valley every Saturday and Sunday.
 Locations include the original home site and the York Bible School.

 World War I Trench

 A World War I reproduction trench lies behind the York home, depicting trench warfare that American soldiers would have encountered in the Great War.
 The trench affords the opportunity for visitors and school groups to explore this aspect of the war and experience the intricacies of life in the trenches for the average American doughboy on the front – through living history events and encampments at the park throughout the year.